-The training contract is a period of practice-based training to obtain practical experience and learn how to apply the skills developed in the Legal Practice Course.
+The training contract stage is a period of practice-based training to obtain practical experience and learn how to apply the skills developed on the LPC.
 It is most often undertaken in a solicitors' firm although other options are available such as in the in-house legal department of a local authority or company.
 At least three areas of law will be covered during this time, with the trainee spending a sustained period (usually known as a "seat") on each.
 Trainees will deal with clients and learn how to handle their own cases but will be closely supervised.

-During the training contract, the Professional Skills Course (as specified by the Solicitors Regulation Authority) must also be successfully completed.
-This requires the equivalent of 12 days of full-time attendance plus some assessment, and covers advocacy and communication skills, financial and business skills, and client care and professional standards.
+You will also need to undertake the Professional Skills Course (PSC) in order to fully qualify as a solicitor.
+The PSC aims to ensure you have gained the appropriate knowledge and skills, and requires the equivalent of 12 days of full-time attendance plus some assessment, and covers advocacy and communication skills, financial and business skills, and client care and professional standards.
 It will build on material already covered in the LPC.

 Applications for a training contract are made directly to the law firms you are interested in applying to

 The City Law School understand the importance of obtaining a training contract and provide support to all LPC students via the Training Contract Advisory Service (TCAS), a specialist team of LPC tutors, who will help you with the process of identifying suitable firms and applying to them, as well as providing help and advice on interview skills.

 Once these requirements have been fulfilled and certified, you can apply to the Master of the Rolls to be "admitted to the Roll" i.e. join the list of all solicitors of the Supreme Court.
 This will then allow you to apply for a practising certificate as a solicitor.

 The role of the solicitor